bitst0rm-pub/Formatter/README.md

 - **Using [Package Control](https://packagecontrol.io/packages/Formatter):** run `Package Control: Install Package` and select `Formatter`
 - **_or_** **Download:** the latest source from [GitHub](https://github.com/bitst0rm-pub/Formatter) to your sublime `Packages` directory and rename it to `Formatter`
-- Cloning for use is okey, but cloning for contributions like pull requests, it's important to clone outside of `/Sublime Text/Packages/` as Formatter will auto delete its `.git` folder to prevent conflict in ST4.
+- Cloning for use is okey, but cloning for contributions like pull requests, it's important to clone outside the ST context as Formatter will auto delete its `.git` folder to prevent conflict in ST4.

 The `Packages` directory is located in: